michaeleii/comm-documentation/docs/pages/project-structure.md

 This will create a directory called `public`, which will hold all the static files for the project.

-!!! info "What are static files?"
+!!! question "What are static files?"

         **Static files** are files that are not rendered by the server, such as images, CSS files, and JavaScript files.